-Zillow shares plunge after announcing 25% staff cuts and shuttering of home-flipping unit
+Zillow shares plunge after announcing staff cuts and closing home-flipping biz

-Shares hovered around $65.50 Wednesday afternoon, down from $103.63 at the end of last week.
-In February, Zillow briefly traded higher than $200.
+Shares closed at $65.86 Wednesday afternoon.
+At the end of last week, Zillow was trading higher than $100.
+In February, shares briefly traded higher than $200.

 In its quarterly earnings call on Tuesday, CEO Rich Barton cited price volatility and an inability “to accurately forecast future home prices at different times in both directions” as core reasons for shuttering Zillow Offers, the home-flipping division.